narner/MyWebsite/content/notes/Distributing Frameworks via CocoaPods - April 20, 2022.md

 If you're developing an iOS SDK that you want to be able to license and distribute to customers via [CocoaPods](http://cocoapods.org), but don't want to be able to have your source code publically available; you can distribute it as a framework that CocoaPods will install in your project.

-Once you've finished writing your framework* and it's ready for distribution, you'll first want to create a public repository that has your [.podspec file](https://guides.cocoapods.org/syntax/podspec.html).
+Once you've finished writing your framework* and it's ready for distribution, you'll first want to create a public repository that has your [.podspec file](https://guides.cocoapods.org/syntax/podspec.html), and the framework you want to distribute.
 Name it something like "MyFramework-Podspec".
-This repository won't have any of the source code that you want to remain private - it will only have the

-Here's an example `.podspec` file that
+The one below can serve as a template:

 ```ruby
 Pod::Spec.new do |spec|